 Stories of Professionals of Color at Compass

 As our organization works to foster transparency, facilitate deeper conversations, and drive action toward creating a more equitable community, we’ve launched the Unfiltered series as an essential component of that mission.
-In this post, our C-Work case manager, Misha Cook was interviewed by our Parent Educator, Cecily Banks.
+In this post, Family Shelter Manager Jackie Sander's shares her experiences visiting the Dr. Martin Luther King Jr. Memorial and National Historical Park.